k-hagio/crash-cacheutils/README.md

   cls - list dentry and inode caches

 SYNOPSIS
-  cls [-adU] [-n pid|task] abspath...
+  cls [-adlU] [-n pid|task] abspath...

 DESCRIPTION
-  This command displays the addresses of dentry, inode and i_mapping, and nrpages of a specified absolute path and its subdirs if it exists in dentry cache.
+  This command displays the addresses of dentry, inode and nrpages of a specified absolute path and its subdirs if it exists in dentry cache.

     -a  also display negative dentries in the subdirs list.
     -d  display the directory itself only, without its contents.
+    -l  use a long format to display mode, size and mtime additionally.
     -U  do not sort, list dentries in directory order.

   For kernels supporting mount namespaces, the -n option may be used to